105: The Corpse Vanishes

 Due to the nature of this film, no one will be admitted during the tragic punching scenes.

-A reference to a slogan used in the advertisements for Alfred Hitchcock’s 1960 classic Psycho: “No one will be admitted to the theater after the picture begins!”
-The phrase was copied frequently in the ensuing years, often by campy horror director and producer William Castle.
+Advertisements for Alfred Hitchcock’s 1960 classic Psycho used the slogan “No one … BUT NO ONE … will be admitted to the theatre after the start of each performance!”
+The phrase was copied frequently in ensuing years, often by campy horror director and producer William Castle.

 [Imitating the end notes of the Three Stooges theme.]